There was a pivotal time a few years ago when I realized I was an actual imposter (it wasn’t just a syndrome).

 “I’m going to post content every month to my blog”,

-“I’m going to post one search engine optimized, evergreen blog article per week for 52 weeks”.Break up blog goals into tiered time frames: yearly, quarterly and monthly.Click To Tweet
+“I’m going to post 1 keyword-optimized, 1,500-word evergreen blog article per week for 52 weeks”.Break up blog goals into tiered time frames: yearly, quarterly and monthly.Click To Tweet

 Remember that each blog can and should have different measurements for success, but you should also strive for consistency.